UserKorns1202/KEVIN/README.md

 - Move/Copy/Delete files within KNET
 - Summarize text files upon request
 - Answer questions about the KNET server and users

+### Current Work
+Setup LLM to run locally on Raspberry Pi hardware to interact with